-Learn what your photographs have to say about you through simple and revealing writing exercises.
-You’ll discover clues to your particular photographic voice.
+Session 3, Emerging Voice and Vision starts Monday, May 8th.
+Learn what your photographs have to say about you through simple and revealing writing exercises in this four week online course.

 Note: You do not need Session 1 or 2 as a prerequisite.